nevissecurity/nevis-mobile-authentication-sdk-example-app-android-coroutines/README.md

 The example application wraps the SDK calls in the use-case implementations in their `suspend fun execute(...)` functions.
 It runs the SDK call inside a `suspendCancellableCoroutine` block and caches the received `cancellableContinuation` object.
 When a interaction callback is called by the SDK the `cancellableContinuation` will be get from the cache and it will be resumed to resume the suspended block/function.

-As an example check the [InBandAuthenticationUseCaseImpl](app/src/main/java/ch/nevis/exampleapp/coroutines/domain/usecase/InBandAuthenticationUseCaseImpl.kt) and the [AuthenticationAuthenticatorSelectorImpl](app/src/main/java/ch/nevis/exampleapp/coroutines/domain/interaction/AuthenticationAuthenticatorSelectorImpl.kt).
+As an example check the [InBandAuthenticationUseCaseImpl](app/src/main/java/ch/nevis/exampleapp/coroutines/domain/usecase/InBandAuthenticationUseCaseImpl.kt) and the [AuthenticatorSelectorImpl](app/src/main/java/ch/nevis/exampleapp/coroutines/domain/interaction/AuthenticatorSelectorImpl.kt) classes.

 ## Integration Notes